What are 7 strategies for learning new vocabulary?

 Likewise, by studying the various homonyms of a word, identifying which words share identical spelling or pronunciation to your new vocabulary, you can further expand your lexicon without really having to learn additional words:

-Good work on completing this first lesson on reading new vocabulary.
+Good work on completing this first chapter on reading new vocabulary.
 While you should now have a number of strategies for researching and practising new vocabulary, how would you deal with encountering unknown vocabulary in an exam without access to a computer?
-Continue studying with Lesson 2 to find out.
+Continue studying with Chapter 2 to find out.

-Lesson 1 explores the topic: What are 7 strategies for learning new vocabulary?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: What are 7 strategies for learning new vocabulary?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.